 As you’re searching for and purchasing gifts for others, like maybe your “prepper” uncle or pregnant cousin, trackers are going to add these areas of interest to your profile, and target you for things based on interests you don’t actually have.
 You might get followed by things like:

-- Never-ending ads for nipple butter just because you got something nice for your pregnant cousin.
+- Never-ending ads for baby monitors just because you got something nice for your cousin who’s expecting.

-- A bombardment of ads for guns, ready to eat meals and other prepper lifestyle items because you got your uncle that camouflage kevlar bathrobe he always wanted.
+- A bombardment of ads for survival kits, ready to eat meals and other prepper lifestyle items because you got your uncle that camouflage kevlar bathrobe he always wanted.

-- A constant flow of ads for expensive wine (even though you’re sober) because you got your sister one of those wine accessories she wanted.
+- A constant flow of ads for expensive wine because you got your sister one of those fancy bottle openers she wanted.

 It’s a double-whammy of ads that are irrelevant and frustrating, as well as a glaring reminder of how much companies are tracking and targeting you all the time.

 Problem 2: Surprise gifts get spoiled by ads that reveal your searches